ateeq-khaliq/Bulk_RNAseq_Pipeline/04_Salmon_RNASeq/README.md

 1. **Setup**: Ensures that the reference genome and annotation files (GRCh37/hg19 and GENCODE v19) are available.
 If not, it downloads them.
 2. **Reference Preparation**: Prepares the reference files, including removing unwanted prefixes from the GTF file and ensuring consistent chromosome naming.
 3. **Quantification with Salmon**: Runs the Salmon quantification step using alignment-based mode, with bias correction enabled.
+The pipeline automatically detects and processes all BAM files in the input directory.
 4. **Output Generation**: After quantification, the pipeline generates two output matrices:
    - **Gene Count Matrix**: A CSV file with raw gene counts.
    - **TPM Matrix**: A CSV file with normalized TPM values.